 So, you’re on the road for work again, are you?
 Or, you’re heading out soon?
 Regardless of when, if you travel for work you should know about the information risks of travel and how it increases the risk of identity theft and, therefore, future social engineering attempts.

 How does travel affect identity theft?

-When you pack up to go on a trip, work or personal, you take at least two items that contain sensitive, personally identifiably information: your license, and your ticket or a device that contains your ticket.
+When you pack up to go on a trip, work or personal, you take at least two items that contain sensitive, personally identifiable information: your license, and your ticket or a device that contains your ticket.
 A malicious actor’s desire to duplicate this information means travel increases the risk of information theft.
-When traveling you consolidate all your information, and your company’s information, to your person and transport it through, and to, locations and environment with which you are unfamiliar.
+When travelling you consolidate all your information, and your company’s information, to your person and transport it through, and to, locations and the environment with which you are unfamiliar.
 This puts you at a disadvantage.